 This interdisciplinary project will incorporate the disciplines of Neuroscience and Biology.
 However, the project is specifically housed within the Hope College Department of Biology.

-With this research project we will examine olfactory-mediated function and behavior following degeneration and regeneration of the olfactory system following a lesion in the olfactory bulb of zebrafish.
+With this research project, we will examine olfactory behavior following a brain lesion in zebrafish.

-The olfactory system of zebrafish presents a remarkable degree of regeneration and neuroplasticity, making it an ideal model for the study of regeneration, reorganization, and repair mechanisms following injury and disease.
+The olfactory system allows organisms to detect odor signals and interact with their environment, mediating survival.
+The olfactory system of zebrafish presents a remarkable degree of regeneration and neuroplasticity, making it an ideal model for the study of regeneration and repair mechanisms following injury and disease.

 We aim to answer the following question: